exosphere-project/exosphere/docs/adr/governance-model.md

 **6. Corporate Adoption:** Permissive license (with possible patent grant), mechanisms for corporate involvement (like sponsorship or partnership opportunities), track record of successful corporate adoption

 **7. Overhead and Bureaucracy:** Administrative requirements, reporting processes, code hosting & CI/CD requirements, and any other bureaucratic elements that could add complexity or slow down the project

+### Scoring Guidance for Criterion Evaluation

+If you're having trouble scoring candidates for a specific criterion, it can be helpful to compare them to each other.
+This comparative approach can provide a more nuanced understanding of how well each candidate meets the criterion.

+1. **Best Candidate**: Consider the best candidate you've seen for this criterion as your benchmark.
+They don't have to be a perfect 5, just the best you've seen so far.
+2. **Worst Candidate**: Think about the worst candidate you've seen for this criterion.
+They serve as your low mark.
+They don't have to be a terrible 1, just the worst you've seen so far.
+3. **Scoring Calibration**: Use these benchmarks to adjust your scores.
+If your "best" isn't a perfect 5, maybe they're a 4.
+Adjust other scores based on this.

+By relating the candidate's performance to these benchmarks, you can arrive at a more objective and comparative score for each criterion.